Farseer-NMR/FarSeer-NMR/CONTRIBUTING.md

 # How to contribute

 - Report bugs and suggestions in the [issues tab](https://github.com/Farseer-NMR/FarSeer-NMR/issues), use TAGS as appropriate.
-- **Always** submit a Pull Request from you Forked repository of Farseer-NMR.
+- **Always** submit a Pull Request from you cloned repository of Farseer-NMR.
-- Pull Requests title shoud start with a proposal of version change and, if helpful, followed by a short title: `v1.3.12 - corrected bar color bug in barplot`
+- Pull Requests title should start with a proposal of version change and, if helpful, followed by a short title: `v1.3.12 - corrected bar color bug in barplot`
   - new version number should be updated in `install/system.py`.
   - follow versioning standards: [_major/visible_ [ _new feature_ [ _bug correction_]]
 - Pull Request description should state the added improvements and corrections.